Roller-Skating In Tombstone

 Introduction

-The Turnverein Hall hosted occasional roller-skating parties, but we also had a roller-skating rink that was a popular location for parties.
-The first mention of a skating rink in the Epitaph newspaper was in the late fall of 1882, and it was last mentioned in October 1895.
-While there were many one-line ads in the Epitaph over the years, here are a few more detailed excerpts about the skating rink.
+The rink's most prominent regular patrons were the Tombstone Social Club, a by-invitation organization of businessmen and professionals who held their weekly meetings and seasonal masquerade balls there, and who also opened the floor to schoolchildren on Saturday afternoons.
+The first mention of a skating rink in the Epitaph was in the late fall of 1882, and it was last mentioned in October 1895.
+While there were many one-line advertisements in the Epitaph over the years, here are a few more detailed accounts.

 Newspaper Accounts